-Our clients are men and women who are leaders or professionals in small business, large corporate settings, government, nonprofit and community settings ... in short, it happens everywhere across every spectrum of workplace experience.
+Our clients have been men and women who are leaders or professionals in small business, large corporate settings, government, nonprofit and community setting.
+What that says to you is that overload and burnout happens everywhere across every spectrum of workplace experience.

 Workplace stress comes in a variety of shades.
 Recognizing employee burnout and doing something about it will take some major eye opening and guts in many organizations.

 Here are some primary causes of employee burnout, overload, stress and fatigue.

 I’ve written about these in other posts.

 - Burnout and Decision Making – Burnout and decision making inability are often found together.
 You’re responsible for results but not for the decisions that control the process.

 - Company Values and Burnout – Unspoken expectations determine reality more than nice words on a plaque in the foyer or on the organization’s website.